Hi! I’m Shari Caudron and I’m passionate about the life-changing power of personal narrative.

-It’s a pretty good deal, if you ask me, which is why I’ve devoted most my career to personal storytelling in one way or other.
-Along the way, I’ve gotten to do some very cool things, including…
+It’s been an incredible privilege to spend my career focused on storytelling in one way or another.
+Along the way, I’ve gotten to do some pretty cool things:

-Teach memoir writing and personal storytelling to more than 2,500 adult students at the University of Denver, Arizona State University and Lighthouse Writers in Denver, where I received a student-nominated award for teaching excellence.
+Teach memoir and personal storytelling to more than 3,000 adult students at the University of Denver, Arizona State University, and Lighthouse Writers in Denver, where I received a student-nominated award for teaching excellence.

 Write a book called WHO ARE YOU PEOPLE? about my personal search for passion.
 The book won the Colorado Book Award, was chosen for Entertainment Weekly’s MUST list (landing between Lassie and Bob Dylan!), and featured on NPR.
 (Listen/read here.)

-Create an award-winning magazine column that was published in the United States and India where I had 1.2 million readers each week.
-(Here’s a sample.)
+Create an award-winning magazine column that was published first in the United States and then in India where I had 1.2 million readers each week.
 The columns were collected together in my first book, WHAT REALLY HAPPENED.

 Publish more than 600 articles and essays as a freelance journalist.
 My work has appeared in wide range of publications, including Reader’s Digest, USA Today, Christian Science Monitor, Traveler’s Tales, The Fourth Genre, The Hindu Sunday Times, 5280: Denver’s City Magazine, Perceptive Travel and Canada’s National Post.

-My goal is to teach you everything I’ve learned about the amazing, life-changing power of personal storytelling.
+My goal is to teach you everything I’ve learned about the life-changing power of personal narrative.